oauth2-proxy/oauth2-proxy/docs/README.md

 yarn install
 ```

-note: you can use npm instead of yarn.
+Note: You can use npm instead of yarn as well.

 ## Local Development